 Continuous Testing

 Integration of tests into CI/CD (Continuous Integration/Continuous Deployment) systems is another aspect.
-An app developer with this experience will write tests not just for their own use, but so they can be run on every code push via Jenkins, Travis CI, or GitHub Actions, helping catch regressions early.
+An app developer with this experience will write tests they intend to be run on every code push via Jenkins, Travis CI, GitHub Actions, or whatever CI runs on the team’s stack, helping catch regressions early.

 10. Debugging and Performance Optimization

 Even the best code will have issues that need troubleshooting.
-A top mobile developer is expected to be a skilled debugger, able to systematically find and fix problems in the app.
+You can expect a top mobile developer to be a skilled debugger, able to systematically find and fix problems in the app.

-Thus, developers should know how to use the debugging tools provided by their IDEs.
+Thus, developers should know how to use the debugging tools their IDEs provide.

 • On Android Studio, this means using the debugger to inspect variables and evaluate expressions at runtime.
 It also means reading Logcat logs effectively to pinpoint crashes (for example, using search filters for “Exception” or specific tags).